By Tracy Hanes

 BEST BETS IN ’18

 Looking for a good place to build?
-Tsiakopoulos is bullish on southern and eastern Ontario.
+Tsiakopoulos is bullish on southern and eastern Ontario real estate market.
 “Windsor and Ottawa are communities that will fare better because they have had fewer imbalances, so are not so overvalued,” he says.
 “When the GTA sneezes, these areas don’t catch that cold, as they don’t have the Toronto connection like Hamilton or Barrie do.”

 The Ottawa market hasn’t gone through a boom phase yet and there are public spending programs to be rolled out and the federal government administration sector is growing, says Tsiakopolous.
 Windsor has benefited from a rise in global manufacturing.
 He says Sudbury’s market might also prosper, as it remains affordable, the mining sector is doing well and while specifics haven’t been presented yet, there is money set aside for the Ring of Fire, the massive planned chromite mining and smelting development project in the mineral-rich James Bay Lowlands of Northern Ontario.
 Porter expects the London and Kingston markets to be strong, as they are attracting a lot of retirees.
 And he too forecasts a surge in Ottawa.